AZCactus/DataVisualizationTutorial/folder/sketch.md

 **Dynamic Nature of Spatial Dimension**

-Dynamic in two ways:
-- changing existing values
-- changing the number of visual elements (adding or deleting)
+Dynamic in two ways: changing existing values and changing the number of visual elements (adding or deleting)

 - Fixed: The spatial dimensions do not change.
 The number of visual elements is fixed at the start of the visualization.
 Visual elements do not move.
 - Create: New elements may be created in response to incoming data.
 Existing element positions may be mutated.